Annalouu/an-towjob/README.md

 - cdn-fuel/ps-fuel/LegacyFuel (in the config)

 # Questions:
-Q - The Npc cars aren't spawning after i restarted the script A - You need to setjob yourself after each script restart, since it will need to update your job within itself and it needs to be able to read your job.
+- Q: The Npc cars aren't spawning after i restarted the script
+- A: You need to setjob yourself after each script restart, since it will need to update your job within itself and it needs to be able to read your job.